Previous Post: Day 10 – Batsyak Camp (Parsye Khola) To Damodar Kunda

 A Gamow bag (pronounced Gam-Off) is an inflatable pressure bag large enough to accommodate a person inside.
 A patient can be placed inside the bag which is sealed and inflated with a foot pump.
 Within minutes, the effective altitude can be decreased by 1000 to as much as 3000 meters (3281 to 9743 feet) depending on the elevation.
 The bag is pressurized to 105-220 mm, pressure gradient is regulated by pop-off valves set to the target pressure.
 It is primarily used for treating severe cases of altitude sickness, high-altitude cerebral edema, and high-altitude pulmonary edema.

 We were told the porter felt better after a half-hour in the bag.
 Unclear, however, was for how long he would feel better and exactly what the plan was for the next day.
-Did the trip leaders think that the porter could continue another 400 meters to High Camp and then yet another 300 to Saribung La?
+Did the trip leaders think that the porter could ascend another 400 meters to High Camp and then yet another 300 to Saribung La?
 Later that afternoon in my tent I accessed my digital copy of the Lonely Planet Trekking in the Nepal Himalaya guidebook (2015) and read this –

 Emergency treatments for serious symptoms of AMS include supplementary oxygen, nifedipine, dexamethasone and repressurisation using a device known as a Gamow bag (this should only be administered by health professionals), but these only reduce the symptoms and they are not a ‘cure’.
 They should never be used to avoid descent or to enable further ascent.
 The only effective treatment for sufferers of severe AMS is to descend rapidly to a lower altitude.”